AdithyaYelloju/Restaurant-Management-System/README.md

 * Log in and Registration form for user to login and sign up by giving details.
 * About us page display about the Restaurant.

-# Tools and Technologies
+## Tools and Technologies
 Food Corner is the web based project.
 Developed using
 * PHP for backend,
-* MySQL for database,
+* MYSQL for database,
 * CSS, HTML and Java Script for frontend.
 * We used xampp server to run this project in ubuntu operating system.

+# Team
+Developer team consists of two members.
+1) Adithya Yelloju and 2) Mulka Rohith Duration : 2 weeks